iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 Since we deal with the single-sourcing problem, we use the `SingleSourcingModel` class to initialize the sourcing model.
-Let us pick a single sourcing model which has a lead time of 0, i.e. the order arrives immediately after it is placed, an initial inventory of 10 and a batch size of 32.
-The holding cost, $h$, is 5 and the shortage cost, $s$, is 495.
-The demand is generated from a uniform distribution with interval $[1, 4]$.
-Notice that both the `demand_low` and `demand_low` parameter are inclusive (closed bracket).
+Let us pick a single sourcing model which has a lead time of 0 (i.e., the order arrives immediately after it is placed), an initial inventory of 10 and a batch size of 32.
+The holding cost $h$ and the shortage cost $s$ are 5 and 495, respectively.
+The demand is generated from a uniform distribution with support $[1, 4]$.
+Notice that both the `demand_low` and `demand_low` parameter are inclusive.
 Hence, the generated demand will never exceed 4.
 In our code, the sourcing model is initialized as follows.

 ```python
   import torch